Curtis Hall Room 106

 All contacts and communications with the Counseling Center are confidential and will not be divulged to college administration, faculty, family members, friends or others without your written consent.
 Content of sessions and even the fact that the contact occurred is kept in strict confidence.
 The counseling records are not a part of the Cedar Crest College academic records.
 We operate according to professional guidelines and state laws which protect your right to confidentiality.
 The only exception to this is if the therapist believes that there is imminent danger to self or others.
 In this situation, safety precautions prevail and only enough information to ensure safety is released.

 The counseling center is staffed with licensed psychotherapists contracted and credentialed with Lehigh Valley Hospital.
-Currently staff members include Jacquelyn Economopolous, LPC and Amber Morgan, LCSW.
+Currently staff members include Jacquelyn Economopoulos, LPC and Amber Wilson, LCSW.

 Parenting your daughter from a distance is a new and possibly confusing experience.